paulvivier/status/README.md

 ## Feb 18, 2026 - Tabletop Jukebox
 I've been starting my day off in [https://github.com/DISTRHO/Cardinal/](Cardinal), downloading a continuous generative patch someone made and letting it loop.
 Helps me to settle into a good hyperfocus zone.
 No commercials.
 No monthly fees.

 Ripping out the previous wire harness I made for Tabletop Jukebox.
 The current gobblygook was a proof of concept, and is shorting out somewhere.
 It's more of a miracle that it works at all.
-Looking into connector types that can cleanly bridge the connections to my Pi's GPIOs.
+Looking into replacing my fragile wire harness with better connectors that can cleanly bridge the connections from the jukebox keypad to my Pi's GPIOs .
 Did I mention I love my new basement studio?

 ## Feb 17, 2026 - Back in Business
 The last two week were prepping my new studio location.
 Same house, but in the basement.
 Short version is: Its darker, but I finally have space for everything.
 It is very convenient and will improve my daily output.
 Shorter (physical) cycle time when reaching for tools.